wqshi/TF2Exp/README.md

 ## Input parameters for TF2Exp pipeline:

 TF2Exp models only require genotype data in vcf format as input.
-The vcf file should contain genotype data for at least one individual.
+The vcf file should contain genotype data for different individuals.
+To reduce memory usage, the script will only process variants in one chromosom.

-The output is the predicted expression levels for impacted genes.
+Based on the input variants, TF2Exp will calculate the alteration of key TF-binding events in the TF2Exp model and further predict the alteration of gene expression in each individual.
+The output is a file named pred_full.txt in the output directory.
+If the variants doesn't impact the expression of a gene across all the individuals, the predicted expression levels would be same for all individuals.
+This value is the mean expression value of that gene in the training data.

-In addition, TF2Exp further needs two types of data, pre-compiled deepsea data and trained models.
-The repository include the test data.
-They are located at ./data/tf2exp_data/models/ by default.

-The complete set of the data is stored at XXXXX.
-We have pre-compiled all the variants for 358 European individuals in the 1000 Genomes Project.
+In addition, TF2Exp further needs two types of data, pre-compiled variant impact data (given by [DeepSEA](https://www.nature.com/articles/nmeth.3547)) and trained models for each gene.
+The repository include example data.
+The example variant impact data are located in ./data/tf2exp_data/deepsea, and example trained models are in ./data/tf2exp_data/models.
+A complete set of impact and trained models is available at [Zenodo](https://doi.org/10.5281/zenodo.1044747).
+The directory organization is same as ./data/tf2exp_data/.
+In the complete data set, we have pre-compiled all the variants on chr1-chr22 for 358 European individuals in the 1000 Genomes Project.
 The pre-compiled set might miss some variants in the user vcf file.
 Alternatively, user can use deepsea to predict the impact of all the variants.
 A guideline will be provided soon.

 ## Software used in the testing: